 As we see, the Good News Translation we have used makes the meaning quite plain.
 Israel, which is speaking here, has obtained release from its oppressors thanks to God, as the oxen fastened to the plow are freed when the cords that keep them tied to the plough are cut loose.3 God’s Word Translation marvelously explicates the meaning, while remaining faithful to the original: “The LORD is righteous.
 He has cut me loose from the ropes that wicked people tied around me.”

-None of is just before the Lord.
+No one is just before the Lord.
 He alone is righteous and just.
-Because of our sins, the righteous Lord allows suffering and afflictions to befall upon us to help us to remember Him and turn to Him, and live.
+Because of our sins, the righteous Lord allows suffering and afflictions to befall us to help us to remember Him and turn to Him, and live.
 He is always merciful and compassionate, and comes to our rescue, to deliver us, because He will not test us more than we can handle.
 Thus after we had our measure of suffering, which is meant to humble us and to make us call upon Him, He comes and cuts the ropes with which our enemies (that is, our passions we cannot control and the devil that tempts us) entangle us, and keep us bound to sin—and frees us from their servitude.

 Of course, the scripture is not limited to its historical setting.
 Beyond earthly Israel and earthly Jerusalem, its enemies and all the temporal vicissitudes to which we are subject, is Christ’s holy Church, against whom the powers of death shall not prevail (see Mt.
 16:18).
 God will deliver His elect from the oppression and tyranny of the devil, and will set His people free from suffering and death.
-Interestingly, I. Kolitsara’a paraphrase into Modern Greek renders the line as follows: “[Our enemies] sat tyrannically over us, the impious idolatrous races pounded upon our backs, and for a long time they prolonged their iniquity.
+Interestingly, I. Kolitsara’s paraphrase into Modern Greek renders the line as follows: “[Our enemies] sat tyrannically over us, the impious idolatrous races pounded upon our backs, and for a long time they prolonged their iniquity.
 But the righteous Lord cut to pieces and humbled the prideful necks of the tyrant sinners.”
 This interpretation keeps the historical setting of an action that took place in the past, but with the words “humbled” and “prideful” understands it in an allegorical sense.
-This is also the interpretation of St. Augustin: “all are sinners and…all must fear the sword that hangs above their neck…but [only] proud sinners were meant to be understood, [as] all proud men carry lofty necks” (ad locum, NPNF-1, pp. 612).
+This is also the interpretation of St. Augustine: “all are sinners and…all must fear the sword that hangs above their neck…but [only] proud sinners were meant to be understood, [as] all proud men carry lofty necks” (ad locum, NPNF-1, pp. 612).

 This, then, seems to me, to be the meaning that comes through the original text.
 Although the Fathers in their writings as well as the hymnographer who composed the Antiphons had before them a translation that had misunderstood one Hebrew word, which means cords or ropes, and not necks, they did their best to give it an interpretation that made some sense.
-Thus St. Nicodemos the Hagiorite writes: “Christ will cut their necks with the sword of divine justice and with the cutting of torments, both eternal and temporal.
+Thus St. Nikodemos the Hagiorite writes: “Christ will cut their necks with the sword of divine justice and with the cutting of torments, both eternal and temporal.
 For with such the Lord disciplines them with illnesses, suffering and misfortunes.
 By necks he means enigmatically haughtiness and pride, because the proud lift up their necks high…If you don’t walk humbly, but raise your necks high and your eyes and your head, most assuredly Christ our Master will cut your necks with the everlasting torments of hell.”
 (Nea Klimax, pp. 299-300)

-Admirable as it is the patristic commentary I would like us to return to the original meaning, which happens to say the exact opposite of what the Septuagint text says.
+Admirable as the patristic commentary is, I would like us to return to the original meaning, which happens to say the exact opposite of what the Septuagint text says.
 Far from cutting our necks, Christ cuts the ropes that wicked people tie around us, the noose that keeps us slaves to sin, Satan and death, and frees us from their yoke granting us life—His everlasting life.